North Sea Canal: Approach

 Vessels with a draft of more than 14 metres should use the IJgeul.

 To protect access to the channel jetties were built in the sea.

-In 1957 the Delft Hydraulics Laboratory began research for the best solution.
+In 1957 the Waterloopkundig Laboratorium began research for the best solution.
 The result was two jetties with 500 m difference in length between the southern and the northern one.
 The length of the north pier should be 1500 m to 2500 m and the south jetty of about 3000 m.
-This is to prevent the silting of the entrance channel and to ensure that vessels entering suffer less from the prevailing south-west and north-south flow along the coast.
+This is to prevent the silting of the entrance channel and to ensure that vessels entering suffer less from the prevailing south-west and north–south flow along the coast.

 Locks

 There are four locks, of various sizes at the North Sea mouth of the canal: When the north canal lock was opened in 1929 it was the largest canal lock in the world.

 Crossings

 Railway and metro tunnels (with nearest station on the south and north bank):